vanadium23/markdown-hashtags/README.md

 ## Release Notes

+## 1.1.1

+- Fix hashtag regexp to match only from new line and space. (#8 and #9 bugs).

 ### 1.1.0

-Add feature to support unicode hashtags (see [#5](https://github.com/vanadium23/markdown-hashtags/issues/5)) Fix a lot of grammar 😢
+Add feature to support unicode hashtags (see [#5](https://github.com/vanadium23/markdown-hashtags/issues/5)).

+Fix a lot of grammar 😢.

 ### 1.0.0